model-bakers/model_bakery/docs/source/how_bakery_behaves.rst

 Save method custom parameters
 -----------------------------

-If you have overwritten the `save` method for a model, you can pass custom parameters to it using model_baker.
+If you have overwritten the `save` method for a model, you can pass custom parameters to it using Model Bakery.
 Example:

 .. code-block:: python